 4. Be clear

 You can offer to make time for your soon to be ex, for example, by allowing them to call you to ask questions.
-If you want to stay friends with your ex, leave no doors for a future reconciliation open, there can be no room for doubt.
+If you want to stay friends with them, leave no doors for a future reconciliation open, there can be no room for doubt.

 >>> Get the answer to; is crying often a bad thing?

 5. If you are a parent, act in the best interests of the children.

 Separation is also a very difficult time for children, make sure you break the news to them in a reassuring way.
 Do not reveal the intimate reasons for the separation, clarify the situation fairly quickly about the changes to come, communicate...
 Try your hardest to agree on the upbringing of your kids and make decisions together.
 Both parent's point of view always need to be heard and taken into account when little ones are involved.

 >>> Discover how to reduce stress in children

 When is the best time to break up with someone?

 After the holidays, after Christmas, after Valentine's Day, after their birthday or big interview...
 Choosing the right time can be a real hassle because there will never exactly be a 'right time', plus no one really takes pleasure in hurting the feelings of someone they once loved and cared for.
 Waiting for one can lead to a dysfunctional relationship and could add more tension to the situation.
 It's up to you to decide the right time, when you feel like it.